OldManUmby/DND.SRD.Wiki/pages/15.treasure/default.md

 *Wondrous item, uncommon (requires attunement)*

 These gloves seem to almost meld into your hands when you don them.
-When a ranged weapon attack hits you while you're wearing them, you can use your reaction to reduce the damage by 1d10 + your Dexterity modifier, provided that you have a free hand.
+When a ranged weapon attack hits you while you're wearing them, you can use your reaction to reduce the damage by 1d10+your Dexterity modifier, provided that you have a free hand.
 If you reduce the damage to 0, you can catch the missile if it is small enough for you to hold in that hand.

 ### Gloves of Swimming and Climbing